spexod/iSLAT/README.md

 - **Molecule drop-down menu**: select which molecule is considered for the zoomed-in plot, the rotation diagram, the "Find single lines" function, and the "Save line" function.
+- **Single slab fit**: fit single slab model for molecule selected in the drop-down menu; it needs a line flux measurement file as "Input line list", which can be made by running the "Fit saved lines" function (see above).

 ## Data examples
 iSLAT's release includes some continuum-subtracted spectra of